xiaosaiyao/epiregulon.book/docs/prostate.ENZ.archr.md

     logFile = "x"
 )
 ```
 If we extract the gene expression from matrix, it will be in the form of RangedSummarizedExperiment.
-We can make use of `ArchRMatrix2SCE` to convert gene expression matrix to SingleCellExperiment object.
-It's also important to note that gene expression from ArchR is library size normalized (not logged)
+We can make use of `ArchRMatrix2SCE` to convert gene expression matrix to a SingleCellExperiment object.
+It's also important to note that gene expression from ArchR is library size normalized (not logged).

 ``` r
 library(epiregulon.archr)